gdsfactory/klayout_pyxs/docs/source/index.rst

 An introduction into writing PYXS files can be found here: [Writing PYXS Files - an Introduction](DocIntro).

-A function reference is also available here: :ref:`DocReference`.
+A function reference is also available here: :doc:`DocReference`.

 Example
 -------